Self-worth

 Find your identity and worth in Christ rather than by worldly measures

 We should confront past hurts and persistently choose the truth of God’s Word instead of negative self-talk that tells us that we are worthless.
-Allow Scripture to reshape our self-perception and find security in Christ, recognising we are co-heirs with Christ, and new creations, adopted as God’s children and His special possession (Rom 8:17; 2 Cor 5:17; 1 Jn 3:1).
+Allow Scripture to reshape our self-perception and find security in Christ, recognising we are co-heirs with Christ, made new creations, and adopted as God’s children (Rom 8:17; 2 Cor 5:17; 1 Jn 3:1).
 This calls for a transformed mindset as we render in-operative the faulty thoughts about ourselves, putting off the old life and put on the new (Rom 12:2; 2 Cor 10:5; Eph 4:22-24).
 He has unconditional love and acceptance, with grace to cover all our perceived inadequacies.
 We can acknowledge our mistakes and weaknesses without them defining us, knowing that in Christ, we are forgiven and being transformed day by day into His likeness (Rom 8:29; 2 Cor 3:18).
 When we persistently doubt our worth or refuse to accept God’s love and forgiveness, we are, in a sense, calling God’s Word and character into question.

 By embracing humility and self-acceptance, we acknowledge our flaws and weaknesses without allowing them to define us.
 Recognizing that discovering our identity and personal growth is an ongoing process, we must extend grace and forgiveness to ourselves to overcome self-condemnation.
 An attitude of thankfulness can shift the focus from our perceived shortcomings to the abundance of God’s grace.